 I was rejected…from each and every school.
 I was devastated.
 Didn’t I just work 5 years for this?
 Wasn’t this my life plan?
 What do I do now?
 I HAD A PLAN!

-Meanwhile I was broke.
-I needed a job.
-So I did what every other college graduate did- apply anywhere and everywhere since, you know, it was the middle of the recession and jobs were going like hotcakes.
+I did what every other college graduate did- apply anywhere and everywhere since, you know, it was the middle of the recession and jobs were going like hotcakes.
 Since I lived in the Bay Area, I decided to take my chances and apply to Stanford University for a position in research.
-By some miracle I got the job.
+By some miracle (I mean, it was STANFORD), I got the job.

 So what does this have to do with food blogging?